yogthos/splat-painter/README.md

 ## Dependencies

-glimmer and glimmer-gl are git deps pinned in `deps.edn`. gdk-pixbuf (image decode) is declared as a `:jolt/native` lib.
-GTK4/OpenGL/GLib come in transitively. macOS OpenGL is 4.1 (no compute shaders); GPU generation uses geometry-shader + transform-feedback compaction instead.
+Glimmer and glimmer-gl are git deps pinned in `deps.edn`. gdk-pixbuf (image decode) is declared as a `:jolt/native` lib.
+GTK4/OpenGL/GLib come in transitively.

-## Layout

-- `src/splat_painter/gaussian.clj` — covariance/precision + CPU reference rasterizers
-- `src/splat_painter/image.clj` — gdk-pixbuf load + downscale
-- `src/splat_painter/structure.clj` — colour structure tensor, blurs, flow fields
-- `src/splat_painter/wavelet.clj` — Haar detail maps (aggregate/mid/sharp/edge)
-- `src/splat_painter/noise.clj` — Perlin noise (Ken Perlin's reference permutation)
-- `src/splat_painter/seed.clj` — the shared placement + brush-stroke spec (CPU reference)
-- `src/splat_painter/gen.clj` — GPU splat generation (vertex+geometry, transform feedback)
-- `src/splat_painter/shader.clj` — render shaders (per-splat quads + loop fallbacks)
-- `src/splat_painter/png.clj` — PNG export
-- `src/splat_painter/core.clj` — the glimmer app (dialogs, control panel, GL loop)